hwayne/learntla-v2/docs/topics/aux-vars.rst

   Prop ==
     [][Q_was_true => UNCHANGED Q_was_true]_Q_was_true

 You can also use history variables to track past information no longer present in the system.
-Say you want to make sure that two threads alternate in the critical section, so that neither reaches the critical section twice in a row.
+For example, say you have clients querying a database, which can be updated in the middle in the request.
+You could add a variable called ``aux_client_request_value`` that is updated *as soon as the client makes the request*, so that updating the database value doesn't lose the information about what the value was at the time of the request.

 .. message pool, seen messages
 .. todo:: Pull the example from Dekker

+.. tip:: As a rule of thumb, the spec behavior should not depend on a history variable.
+If it does, then it's state information the machine you're making has access to, so should be lifted from an auxiliary variable to a real one.

 Error Variables
 ----------------